wilzinho00/wilzinho00/README.md

 - 👋 Hi, I’m @wilzinho00
 - 👀 I’m interested in ...
-Learn programming and share knowledge.
+Programming and share knowledge.
 - 🌱 I’m currently learning ...
 HTML, CSS, JavaScript e Python.
 - 💞️ I’m looking to collaborate on ...
 In everything necessary for my professional development.
 - 📫 How to reach me ...
 Right here, you came to me, and you are always welcome.